 Negotiating With Creditors Reduces Your Balance – Not Just Your Interest Rate

-Instead of 5-9 years as with Credit Counseling, with a good Debt Settlement Program, you can settle your debt in 3 years or less depending on the pace at which you fund the program.
-Also, you can save thousands of dollars through Debt Settlement versus other debt reduction options.
+Instead of being stuck with a credit counseling or debt management plan for 5 years, a good Debt Settlement Program can settle your debt in 3 years or less depending on the pace at which you fund the program.
+Also, you can save thousands of dollars in principal and interest payments through Debt Settlement when compared to other debt reduction options.

 The Advantages of Debt Settlement